JosephBadua/project3/README.md

 ## Installation and Getting Started

-Using your <strong>CLI,</strong> (bash for Windows, terminal for MAC) clone the repository to your local machine
+Using your <strong>CLI,</strong> (bash for Windows, terminal for Mac) clone the repository to your local machine

 ```bash
 $ git clone [repository]